Didi Global shares spike in opening NYSE trade

 Wednesday’s U.S. IPO raised $4.4 billion and valued the company at $73 billion on a fully diluted basis.
 Didi plans to use the proceeds from its IPO to invest in technology and to fund international growth.

 The IPO was the second largest by a Chinese company on a U.S. exchange, trailing only Alibaba’s $25 billion debut in 2014.
-The offering was led by Goldman Sachs Group Inc., Morgan Stanley and JPMorgan Chase & Co.,
+The offering was led by Goldman Sachs Group Inc., Morgan Stanley and JPMorgan Chase & Co.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Didi's largest investor is Japanese conglomerate Softbank, which owns a 20.2% stake.
+Didi's largest investor is Japanese conglomerate SoftBank, which owns a 20.2% stake.
 Uber, which exited China after losing out to Didi, controls 12%.
 China's Tencent holds 6.4%.